nobl9/n9-embed-kit/README.md

-# Nobl9 Embedded Iframe Authentication Demo
+# Nobl9 Embedded Iframe Authentication

 This directory demonstrates how to embed authenticated Nobl9 console content via iframes while acquiring and injecting tokens from the parent page.